The Public Relations BlogMedia & PsychologySocial PsychologySurvivorship Bias—Abraham Wald and the WWII Planes

 In another example, we focus on a seemingly counterintuitive phenomenon that emerged during World War I.

-As military forces began to increase the issuing of helmets to soldiers to protect them from the perils of the battlefield, an unexpected trend was observed: the number of wounded soldiers surged dramatically.
+As military forces began to issue more helmets to soldiers to protect them from the perils of the battlefield, an unexpected trend was observed: the number of wounded soldiers surged dramatically.

 At first glance, it may seem that the helmets were paradoxically making it easier for more people to get hurt.
 The crux of this paradox lies in the shifting dynamics of the casualty statistics: